Live Activities

 -

 If you must promote something, ensure it is intrinsically tied to a live event or task.
-We recommend using gamification to bring value to live updates and to optimize user engagement.
+We recommend using gamification to bring value to live updates and optimize user engagement.

 -